 Conclusion

-When thinking about whether your metal roof will make noise when it rains, it’s important to understand how correct installation can minimize this issue.
+When considering whether your metal roof will produce noise during rainfall, it is essential to recognize how proper installation can significantly mitigate this concern.